convos-chat/convos/README.md

 Note: By default Convos will use the Mojo IOLoop, which is pure perl.
 In production you might want to install [EV](https://metacpan.org/release/EV) - we automatically use it if it is installed, and it performs much better.

-### Running the backend separately.

-In production setups, you might want to start the backend separately from the web application, for various reasons.
-To do so, just turn off the 'embedded' flag in the backend section of the convos.conf file.
-The just start it up
-separately:

-    # Start up the backend
-    $ ./vendor/bin/carton exec script/convos backend &

 ## Upgrading Convos